-Criteria Applicable to Bridge Crossing
+Criteria Applicable to Bridge Crossings

-Design the bridge in a manner that is consistent with sound engineering principles and adequate for its intended use, type of road, or class of vehicle.
-Refer to 210-NEM, Part 536.Design the bridge to fully span the stream, passing at least the bank-full flow where the design flow is not dictated by regulations.
+Design the bridge in a manner that is consistent with sound engineering principles and adequate for its intended use.
+Refer to 210-NEM, Part 536.

+Design the bridge to fully span the stream, passing at least the minimum design storm listed in Table 1 with a minimum clearance of one foot between the low chord of the bridge and the design storm water surface elevation.
 At design flow capacity, the structure must convey stream flow, sediment, and other materials without appreciably altering stream flow characteristics and pass the design flow without causing erosion or overtopping of the structure.